Risk Disclosures and Disclaimers

 7.2 Interface Risk

-The Company provides a web-based Interface to access the underlying Protocol.
-The Interface may contain errors, display inaccurate or delayed data, or experience downtime due to maintenance, technical issues, or external factors.
-Transactions may fail or produce unexpected results due to Interface errors.
-The Interface is not the Protocol; the Protocol continues to operate on the blockchain regardless of Interface availability.
-The Company is not liable for any losses resulting from Interface errors, downtime, or discrepancies between the Interface display and actual on-chain state.
+The Interface may contain errors, display inaccurate or delayed data, or experience downtime.
+The Protocol continues to operate on the blockchain regardless of Interface availability.
+The Company is not liable for losses resulting from Interface errors or downtime.

 7.3 Third-Party Dependencies